not bad for a middle school

 -closed during school hours

--navigation isn't always obvious but at least the course is small enough that you can figure it out pretty quickly. basket 9 looks like it's the basket for hole when you're at tee 1.
+-navigation isn't always obvious but at least the course is small enough that you can figure it out pretty quickly. when you're standing on tee 1 you can see basket 9 ahead of you. basket 1 is behind a bushy tree.

 Other Thoughts: This middle school course is better than most school courses I've seen but still nothing special.
 The course is mostly flat and open but has several large, mature trees and a creek that may or may not have water and/or brush alongside it, depending on the time of year and recent maintenance.